 To ensure that your encoding is set to UTF-8:

-- Click the Advanced heading on the left side of the window and then scroll to the International Options heading near the bottom.
+- Navigate to the Advanced heading on the left, then scroll to International Options near the bottom.

-- Place a check in the box labelled Automatically select encoding for outgoing messages and click Unicode (UTF-8) on the drop-down menu.
+- Check the box for Automatically select encoding for outgoing messages and choose Unicode (UTF-8) from the drop-down menu.

-- Place a check in the box labelled Automatically select encoding for outgoing vCards and click Unicode (UTF-8) on the drop-down menu.
+- Check the box for Automatically select encoding for outgoing vCards and choose Unicode (UTF-8) from the drop-down menu.

-- Place a check in the box labelled Allow UTF-8 support for the mailto: protocol.
+- Check the box for Allow UTF-8 support for the mailto: protocol.

 - Click OK.